 All of these metrics are intended to assist analysts in determining whether the operating performance and profitability of the insurer may represent a current or prospective operating risk to be evaluated and assessed.
 In addition, analysts are encouraged to review data and metrics provided and presented in the Annual Financial Profile Report over a five-year period to identify trends and areas of concern.
 Analysts are also encouraged to compare results in certain areas against industry averages to identify outliers and areas of concern.
-Finally, analysts can also review the Analysis of Operations by Line of Business and the Statement of Revenues and Expenses line item aggregate write-ins to understand results, recognize trends and identify items for follow-up with the insurer.
+Finally, review the Analysis of Operations by Line of Business and the Statement of Revenues and Expenses line item aggregate write-ins to understand results, recognize trends and identify items for follow-up with the insurer.

+Procedures/Data

+Determine whether concerns exist regarding the insurer’s income statement or operating performance.

+Net income (loss)

+Current year net loss

+Change in net income when net income is material to surplus

+Net loss in two or more of the past five years

+Review the components of the Statement of Revenues and Expenses line item aggregate write-ins for other health care related revenues, other income or expenses for reasonableness.

+Profit margin ratio, change from the prior year and, or negative trend over the past five years.

+Return on capital and surplus ratio

+Combined ratio, change from the prior year and, negative trend over the past five years

+Medical loss ratio, change from the prior year and, negative trend over the past five years

+Administrative expense ratio, change from the prior year and, negative trend over the past five years

+Combined ratio for any line of business

+Determine if combined, medical loss, and administrative expense ratios appear reasonable.

+Losses incurred from ASO/ASC plans [Annual Financial Statement, Notes to Financial Statements, Note #18]

+Review the five-year trend with the Annual Financial Profile Report for the following measures of operating performance, and note any unusual fluctuations or trends between years for each ratio:

+Ratios by line of business

+Change in material individual income and expense categories

+Review the Analysis of Operations by Line of Business to determine which lines of business generated a loss.

+Compare the following measures of operating performance to the industry average to determine any significant deviations

+Combined ratio

+Return on capital and surplus

-Additional review considerations:
+Additional Review Considerations

+Compare the insurer’s actual results against projections.
+Determine any variances and request additional information for those areas where unfavorable variances exist.
+If material differences exist, request updated projections based on revised assumptions.

+Describe any known trends that have had or that the insurer reasonably expects will have a material favorable or unfavorable impact on net revenues or net income or a material impact on the relationship between benefits, losses and expenses.

+Consider if the insurer is dependent upon investment income.

+If the insurer knows of events that will cause a material change in the relationship between benefits, losses, and expenses, the change in relationship should be disclosed.

 Review the Supplemental Health Care Exhibit (SHCE) to identify concerns or unusual items for further analysis.
 This procedure can help analysts determine what specific areas of operations or lines of business may be the source of poor operating performance.

 Request and review additional information from the insurer on the causes of poor operating performance or unusual variances in expenses.
 This procedure can assist analysts in understanding the cause of poor operating performance and assess whether it is likely to continue going forward.